By Roy Burner - Minister of the Gospel

 Love of pleasure is an entrapment that has befallen many.
 Scripture reveals that in the last days perilous times shall come.
 Among the characteristics mentioned is lovers of pleasures more than lovers of God (2 Timothy 3:4).

-Love of pleasure more than the love of God is a bitter pill to shallow.
-When one has been of a generation that has witnessed the power of God; in a revival spirit, with tremendous influence on lives of many, it is indeed sad to see a withdrawing from God for love of worldly pleasures.
+Love of pleasure more than the lovers of God is a bitter pill to shallow.
+When one has been of a generation that has witnessed the power of God; in revival spirit, with tremendous influence on lives of many, it is indeed sad to see a withdrawing from God for love of pleasure.

-In a study by the Barna Group it was found that Generation Z (those born in 1999 and upward) to be the least religious in America's history; less likely to attend church services, with the reason being "church is not relevant to me personally" or they would "find God elsewhere."
+In a study by the Barna Group it was found that Generation Z (those born in late 90's and early 2000's) to be the least religious in America's history; less likely to attend church services, with the reason given: "church is not relevant to me personally" or they would "find God elsewhere."
 (Comment)

-When the youth come to the opinion that the church is not relevant or I will find God elsewhere; will they not seek after the more colorful traits of a worldly environment, after having been introduced to such a concept?
+When the youth come to the opinion that the church is not relevant or I will find God elsewhere; will they not seek after the more colorful traits of a worldly environment, after having been introduced to such?

 The mainstream media helps introduce ungodly agenda; social media's moral compass has also become deflated with its enhancement of ungodliness; the internet helps nourish lustful desires; along with infiltration through movies and television.
 All of these devices give amply room for profanity, vulgarity, and nudity.